Factbox: Political risks to watch in Syria

 ARMED STRUGGLE

-As they spread across Syria, demands for greater freedoms changed to calls for Assad's overthrow, echoing slogans of the Egyptian and Tunisian revolts.
-Now protests demand Assad to be tried or even executed and many call for foreign intervention.
+Army deserters organized rebel forces of some 15,000 under the loosely organized Free Syrian Army and have increasingly moved from protecting protests to launching attacks.

-Meanwhile, army deserters that organized the Free Syrian Army say they have more than 10,000 supporters and are increasingly moving from protecting protests to launching attacks.
+But rebels have suffered a major setback since a string of short-lived victories last month when they "liberated" towns and neighborhoods, some just a few miles outside the capital.

-Rebel leaders say their operations are still defensive, and say the attacks allow peaceful protests to continue.
-But the rising number of assaults on troops has driven a rising death toll for Assad's security forces.
+Security forces have launched extensive raids in recaptured towns while heavily shelling areas still thought to host rebels, most of whom have announced "tactical retreats" and are demanding international powers establish buffer zones and arm them to fight Assad.

-The government has made some concessions.
-Damascus plans to remove a constitutional clause designating Assad's Baath Party as Syria's leading party and will allow parties to challenge the ruling party in a parliamentary elections expected in February.
+Assad has made some concessions.
+The constitution being put to referendum on February 26 includes presidential term limits and allows for multi-party parliamentary elections, which should be held 90 days after the draft is approved.

-Assad also ended 48 years of emergency rule, granted citizenship to stateless Kurd and announced prisoner amnesties.
+The opposition rejects the offer as too late and wants Assad to step down immediately.

-But protests and defections have continued.
-There has been a steady trickle of military defections of mainly low-ranking soldiers, but the armed forces and security forces have so far remained loyal -- unlike in Egypt and Tunisia where the military helped usher presidents from power.
+Protests and defections have continued.
+There has been a steady trickle of military defections of mainly low-ranking soldiers, but the armed forces and security forces have so far remained loyal -- unlike in Egypt and Tunisia last year, when the military helped usher veteran leaders from power.

 - High level defections, bigger attacks on security forces

-Regional powers, including Saudi Arabia, Egypt and Turkey, have stepped up their criticism of the violence, leaving only Hezbollah and Iran as solid allies.
+NATO Secretary-General Anders Fogh Rasmussen said the Western alliance had no intention of intervening in Syria even with a U.N. mandate.
+But the force ultimately answers to its capitals and they could later change course.
+France is already promoting a plan to establish humanitarian corridors in Syria.
+Washington is seeking ways to send aid such as medical supplies.

-International powers have mostly stuck to statements rejecting armed intervention.
-However, calls backed by France and Turkey for a guarded "humanitarian corridor" could lead to de facto military intervention on Syrian soil.
+Russia and China wielded their veto power at the U.N.
+Security Council earlier in February to prevent any hardened stance against Syria.
+But they may seek a means of reconciliation with the international community after the vote.

-Neither Turkey nor the Arab countries have much leverage over Syria, and fears about what might follow the collapse of Assad's rule weigh even on his Western critics.
+Their support for dialogue is unlikely to satisfy Turkey or Arab countries, who have spearheaded efforts to support the opposition.
+But fears about what might follow the collapse of Assad's rule weigh even on his Western critics.

 Southern neighbor Israel would not mourn the exit of a leader so closely allied with its enemies, but Assad and his father had kept the border quiet since the 1973 war despite Israel's continued occupation of the Golan Heights.